cea-hpc/NabLab/docs/fr.cea.nabla.mkdocs/docs/firstextension.md

 ```

 The interpretation needs an additional installation step to provide libraries to the interpreter in: `make install`.

+Finally the interpretation process can be triggered as usual: right-click on the *ngen* file, select *Run As > Start Interpretation*.

 !!! note
 	Do not forget that the JNI generation process is not necessary if your application does not use extension or if you already have a Java provider.
 In this case, interpretation can be done directly.